peperini/gsap-cover-page-transition/README.md

 <!-- [![Website Preview](preview.png)](https://your-website-url.com) -->

-Cover page transition experiment using GSAP from GreenSock as animation library
+Cover page transition experiment using plain HTML, CSS, JavaScript, and GSAP from GreenSock as animation library as well as some extra tools like Split Type and Vite.js for build.

 ## Installation